mloumeau/Data-Structure-Tutorial/2-sets.md

 ## Description

 The next data structure we will be covering is a set.
 Sets are very commonly used in the industry, and are extremely practical.
-They are called sets in python, but are called hash maps in other languages.
-A set can be notated with {} as opposed to () or [].
+They are called sets in Python, but are called hash maps in other languages.
+A set can be notated with `{}` as opposed to `()` or `[]`.
 While sets are similar to lists and arrays, they differ in a couple areas.

 ## No Order